ArturoTarinVillaescusa/restproxy-otp-verification/README.md

 Create the topology topics as seen in the application.yml configuration file, i.e:

 * sink: com.tsb.ob.restproxy.request.dev
-  *Note*: this topic name must match with the input topic of the "tsb-onboarding-otp-verification" project
+  *Note*: this topic name must match with the input topic of the "otp-verification" project

 ```shell script
 $ ~/Downloads/confluent-5.1.0/bin/kafka-topics --create \